penzur/gsparser/README.md

 # GSParser on the edge

-This is a complete rewrite of the old FlyFF guild siege parser, which is hosted on Vercel with shitty Nextjs.
+This is a complete rewrite of the old FlyFF guild siege parser, which was hosted on Vercel with Nextjs.

 ### Stack